chu0802/MDHandler/README.md

     ```
 2. Update MDH when storing a model.

-    When storing a model, update MDH according to its configuraiton.
+    When storing a model, update MDH according to the model's configuraiton.

     ```
     mdh.update(<config>)